How (and Why) To Caption Youtube Videos You Don’t Own

 That means that the video’s original creator and publisher benefits from all the views of their video on your website.
 There’s no need to republish the video onto your YouTube channel, and you can still get the closed captioning you need – 100% legally!

-This post was originally published on September 16, 2015 by Emily Griffin with the title How to Caption Someone Else’s YouTube Video.
-It has since been updated.
+This post was originally published by Emily Griffin on September 16, 2015, with the title How to Caption Someone Else’s YouTube Video and has since been updated.